 Serotonin and norepinephrine are produced continuously in your brain.
-Any excess serotonin and norepinephrine that isn’t used up is quickly reabsorbed by the neurons that produced it.
+Any excess serotonin and norepinephrine that aren’t used up are quickly reabsorbed by the neurons that produced it.
 Cymbalta slows down the rate of reabsorption though.
 This causes a build-up in levels of serotonin and norepinephrine in your brain.

 The medication has the following uses:

 It used to be thought that depression was caused by low levels of neurotransmitters like serotonin.
 Whilst research has illustrated that depression is more complicated than this, increasing serotonin and norepinephrine levels have been shown to help with depression.